PandasThumb/pandasthumb.github.io/_posts/2022/2022-07-06-klinghoffer.md

 author: Jason Rosenhouse
 ---
 <p>
-On July 5, at 4:09 p, Eastern time, I received the following email from the Discovery Institute's David Klinghoffer:
+On July 5, at 4:09 pm, Eastern time, I received the following email from the Discovery Institute's David Klinghoffer:
 <BLOCKQUOTE>
 Dear Jason,